-Probation & Parole Violation Defense Attorney Dallas, TX
+Probation & Parole Violation Criminal Defense Attorney Dallas, TX

-Highly respected Dallas Probation & Parole Violation defense attorney with 20+ yrs experience.
-Aggressive, skilled lawyer for defense of probation and parole violations.
-10 out of 10 AVVO rating.
+Highly respected Dallas Probation & Parole Violation lawyer with 22+ yrs experience.
+Aggressive, skilled attorney for defense of probation and parole violations.
+10/10 AVVO rating.
+Free consultation.

 Free Initial Consultation for Probation and Parole Violations